MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-History.md

 You can save the session history in XML or CSV format.
 By default, history files are saved in the home directory, but you can save the file in any location.

-For more information about the history features in Windows PowerShell, see about_History (http://go.microsoft.com/fwlink/?LinkID=113233).
+For more information about the history features in Windows PowerShell, see about_History (http://go.microsoft.com/fwlink/?LinkID=113233) in the Microsoft TechNet library.

 ## EXAMPLES

-### -------------------------- EXAMPLE 1 --------------------------
+### Example 1: Get the session history
 ```
 PS C:\>Get-History
 ```

 This command gets the entries in the session history.
-The default display shows each command and its ID, which indicates the order of execution.
+The default display shows each command and its ID, which indicates the order in which they ran.

-### -------------------------- EXAMPLE 2 --------------------------
+### Example 2: Get entries that include a string
 ```
 PS C:\>Get-History | Where-Object {$_.CommandLine -like "*Service*"}
 ```

-This command gets entries in the command history that include "service".
+This command gets entries in the command history that include the string service.
 The first command gets all entries in the session history.
-The pipeline operator (|) passes the results to the Where-Object cmdlet, which selects only the commands that include "service".
+The pipeline operator (|) passes the results to the Where-Object cmdlet, which selects only the commands that include service.

-### -------------------------- EXAMPLE 3 --------------------------
+### Example 3: Export at most seven entries
 ```
 PS C:\>Get-History -ID 7 -Count 5 | Export-Csv History.csv
 ```

 This command gets the five most recent history entries ending with entry 7.
-The pipeline operator (|) passes the result to the Export-Csv cmdlet, which formats the history as comma-separated text and saves it in the History.csv file.
+The pipeline operator passes the result to the Export-Csv cmdlet, which formats the history as comma-separated text and saves it in the History.csv file.
-The file includes the data that is displayed when you format the history as a list, including the status and start and end times of the command.
+The file includes the data that is displayed when you format the history as a list.

-### -------------------------- EXAMPLE 4 --------------------------
+This includes the status and start and end times of the command.

+### Example 4: Display the most recent command
 ```
 PS C:\>Get-History -Count 1
 ```

-This command gets the last (most recently entered) command in the command history.
+This command gets the last command in the command history.
+The last command is the most recently entered command.
-It uses the Count parameter to display just one command.
+This command uses the Count parameter to display just one command.
 By default, Get-History gets the most recent commands.
 This command can be abbreviated to "h -c 1" and is equivalent to pressing the up-arrow key.

-### -------------------------- EXAMPLE 5 --------------------------
+### Example 5: Display all the properties of the entries in the history
 ```
 PS C:\>Get-History | Format-List -Property *
 ```

 This command displays all of the properties of entries in the session history.
-The pipeline operator (|) passes the results of a Get-History command to the Format-List cmdlet, which displays all of the properties of each history entry, including the ID, status, and start and end times of the command.
+The pipeline operator passes the results of a Get-History command to the Format-List cmdlet, which displays all of the properties of each history entry.
+This includes the ID, status, and start and end times of the command.

 ## PARAMETERS

 ### -Count
-Displays the specified number of the most recent history entries.
+Specifies the number of the most recent history entries that this cmdlet gets.
 By, default, Get-History gets all entries in the session history.
 If you use both the Count and Id parameters in a command, the display ends with the command that is specified by the Id parameter.